Raspberry leaves (& fruit) have a powerful combination of vitamins A, B, C & D, plus the minerals phosphorus, potassium & calcium.

 In case of leucorrhea (mucous discharge from genitals), raspberry leaf douche is made by

-simmering 1 tbsp of leaves in 500 ml of water for 10 minutes, covered, cooled, strained &
+simmering 1 tbsp of leaves in 500 ml of water for 10 minutes, covered, cooled, strained &used at room temperature.

 Pour 1 cup of boiling water over the 3 tbsp leaves, steep for 15 min.